edgexfoundry/edgex-docs/docs_src/design/adr/0026-Common Configuration.md

     - This service is responsible for
       - Pushing the common settings into the Configuration Provider during first start-up
       - Providing a REST API to pull the common settings for services not using the Configuration Provider
+      - Providing the override flag common to all services to force re-pushing the configuration into the Configuration Provider
 - TAF test scripts may be impacted based on which settings are modified via the Configuration Provider

 ## Considerations

 - New service which owns the common configuration could be integrated into Core Metadata rather than creating a new micro service.
 This violates the micro service design principle of single responsibility.
-- Overrides pushed into Configuration Provider rather than applying the overrides once configuration is pulled from the Configuration Provider .
+- Environment overrides pushed into Configuration Provider rather than applying the overrides once configuration is pulled from the Configuration Provider .
 Consensus is that the overridden values should not be stored in the Configuration Provider.
 - Service full configuration store in Configuration Provider rather than just private settings.
 Consensus is that this is redundant for the common settings and should only be the service's private settings.
 - Separate Application Service and Device Service common configuration settings could be in their own configuration sources which are loaded separately by Application and Device Services.
 This would add undue complexity that is mitigated by these settings being ignored by the marshaller in those services that do not use them.